rifatcanuzunok/VaR-Calculation-with-UPH-Fund/README.md

 > Undiversified VaR is the weighted average of the individual standard deviations. [[3]]

 #### Marginal VaR
 > Marginal VaR measures how much risk a position adds to a portfolio.
-Specifically, marginal VaR measures how much portfolio VaR would change if the position were removed entirely
+Specifically, marginal VaR measures how much portfolio VaR would change if the position were removed entirely. [[4]]

 #### Expected Shortfall
 > Expected shortfall, also known as conditional value at risk or cVaR, is what we expect the loss to be, on average, when a fund exceeds its VaR level. [[5]]

 #### Relative VaR
-> Relative VaR measures the risk of underperformance relative to a pre-defined benchmark
+> Relative VaR measures the risk of underperformance relative to a pre-defined benchmark. [[6]]

 #### Incremental VaR
 > Incremental value at risk is the amount of uncertainty added to or subtracted from a portfolio by purchasing or selling an investment.[[7]]